High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Spectral properties

 \section{Spectral properties}

-In this section, spectral properties of SUCIn will be analyzed and compared.
+In this section, spectral properties of SUCI$n$ will be analyzed and compared.
 The percentage amplitude decay and relative period error are employed to measure numerical dissipation and dispersion of an integrator, respectively, and their mathematical derivations refer to the literature \cite{hughesFiniteElement2000}.
-In addition, the unconditional stability will be validated by plotting spectral radii in the undamped and damped cases.
-The published second-order two-sub-step implicit scheme (SUCI2) \cite{liNovelFamily2020} and the well-known generalized-$\alpha$ method \cite{shaoThreeParameters1988,chungTimeIntegration1993} are used herein for reference purposes.
+The published second-order two-sub-step implicit scheme (SUCI2) \cite{liNovelFamily2020} and the well-known TPO/G-$\alpha$ method \cite{shaoThreeParameters1988,chungTimeIntegration1993} are used herein for reference purposes.